thuml/AutoTimes/README.md

 ## Introduction

 🌟 We propose AutoTimes, a simple but effective way to convert off-the-shelf LLMs as **autoregressive forecasters** with frozen parameters of LLMs.
-Token-wise Prompting is proposed to utilize textual information (e.g. timestamps).
+Token-wise Prompting is also proposed to incorporate textual information (e.g. timestamps).

 <p align="center">
 <img src="./figures/motivation.png"  alt="" align=center />
 </p>
-😊 We ensure the consistency to **fully revitalize the capabilities of LLMs as foundation models of time series**, including autoregressive token generation, zero-shot capability, in-context learning, and multimodal utilization.
+💪 We aim to 💪fully revitalize the capabilities of LLMs as foundation models of time series**, including autoregressive token generation, zero-shot capability, in-context learning, and multimodal utilization.

 🏆 AutoTimes demonstrate competitive results with existing baselines and have shown proficiency in **handling variable series lengths**: one model for variable forecast lengths and improved performance with prolonged lookback length.